Subscribe

 The essentials

 Feeding our dogs wholesome, tasty food to keep them healthy and happy is a top concern for pet parents.
-But healthy dog food brands have become as varied and confusing as health food choices for humans.
-Grain-free diets and raw-meat diets are all the rage, claiming to be more historically accurate and similar to what dogs would eat in the wild.
+However, healthy dog food brands have become as varied and confusing as health food choices for humans.
+Grain-free diets and raw-meat diets are all the rage right now, claiming to be more historically accurate and similar to what dogs would eat in the wild — but this trend is not without controversy.

-But this trend is not without controversy.
-Concerning evidence shows possible connections between grain-free diets and heart problems.
-Additionally, there is no evidence that grain-free diets are better for your dog.
 While picking the right dog food for your pet may seem overwhelming, it all comes down to your dog’s breed, age, and health needs.
-Talk with your veterinarian or breeder about what brand of dog food they recommend for your four-legged best friend.
+It’s generally best to talk with your veterinarian or breeder about the different types of dog food they recommend for your four-legged best friend.

 What is a grain-free diet?